A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: The player EPRQDBA protocol

 Visually, the situation regarding the correlations among corresponding bits is shown in Figure \ref{fig:Alice Bob and Charlie's Quantum Registrs After Measurement}.
 Again bits resulting from the same EPR pair are shown in the same color.

 \begin{definition} [Command Vectors] \ Alice sends to Bob and Charlie either the command $0$ or the command $1$.
-Besides her command, as a ``proof'', she also sends them an appropriate \emph{command vector}.
+Besides her command, as a ``proof'', she also sends an appropriate \emph{command vector}.
 The idea is that the command vector for Bob is always different from the command vector for Charlie, even when the command is the same.
 For the command $0$, the command vectors for Bob and Charlie are $\vmathbb{ 0 }_{ B }$ and $\vmathbb{ 0 }_{ C }$, respectively, whereas for the command $1$ the corresponding command vectors are $\mathds{ 1 }_{ B }$ and $\mathds{ 1 }_{ C }$.
 The explicit form of the command vectors is the following.

-A general command vector besides pairs comprised of $0$ and $1$ bits, also contains an approximately equal number of pairs consisting of $\sqcup$ characters.
+A command vector, besides pairs containing $0$ and $1$ bits, also contains an approximately equal number of pairs consisting of $\sqcup$ characters.
 When we want refer to a command vector, but without providing further details, we will designate it by

 \end{definition}